konrads/go-micros/README.md

 ```
 make run-local-restapi &
 make run-local-mem-store &
-# or make run-local-postgres-store &
+# or make run-local-postgres-store &, ensuring postgres is up and bootstrapped as per docker/postgres/Dockerfile and docker/postgres/init.sql
 ```

 To run via docker-compose